cncf/toc/tags/network.md

 - **Proposed project review** - a pre-review of upcoming project proposed for adoption, allowing projects to have a soft review, gauge and garner CNCF interest.
   - Provide recommendations for new CNCF projects.
 - **New projects** - recommendation of sandbox projects where exploration is needed.
-- **SIG reports to TOC** - scheduled regular reporting to ToC on ongoing and completed work.
+- **TAG reports to TOC** - scheduled regular reporting to ToC on ongoing and completed work.
 - **Cloud Native networking whitepaper(s)** - framework document for the cloud native traffic and networking space.
 - Cloud Native Networking Patterns
 - **Network Landscape** - a deeper and category-specific project landscape (e.g. [service mesh landscape](https://layer5.io/landscape)).